Jonathan BeachamLecturer, PhD student

 I am an active member of the Bauman Institute, University of Leeds, and remain closely aligned to their research interests.

-I am also a founding associate of the Institute for Social Futures here at Lancaster.
-Within the Institute, I am positioned on the 'Futures of Consumption' research agenda.
+I was also a founding associate of the Institute for Social Futures here at Lancaster.
+Within the Institute, I was positioned on the 'Futures of Consumption' research agenda.

 Outside of these roles, I am also on the board of reviewers for the Graduate Journal of Social Science, a member of the Northern Theory School and affiliate of the Centre for Science Studies at Lancaster.
 I am an associate fellow of the Higher Education Academy.